 Once DT's begin, they can cause cardiac disturbances, seizures and other medical complications that can be fatal.

 Getting TreatmentThe good news for those who are extremely alcohol dependent, and who wish to quit drinking, all of these symptoms can be alleviated and even eliminated with proper medical treatment.

-Typically, for those who are mildly dependent doses of vitamins (Thiamin) and a proper diet will prevent most of the mild withdrawal symptoms from occurring.
+Typically, for those who are mildly dependent doses of vitamins (including Thiamine) a proper diet and hydration will prevent most of the mild withdrawal symptoms from occurring.
 For the severely dependent, medication can be administered, but only by a physician.
-One approach is to substitute Valium for alcohol and gradually reduce the dosage until the patient is drug free.
+One approach is to substitute benzodiapines such as librium for alcohol and gradually reduce the dosage until the patient is drug free.

 If you are a heavy drinker and want to quit, consult a trained medical professional or a facility that specializes in alcohol and drug treatment, and be honest about your usual alcohol intake.
 The psychological withdrawal is enough to deal with, without also having to fight the physical symptoms.

 You don't have to do it "on your own" to prove anything to anyone.
 Help is available, take advantage of it.